Australia is located between the Pacific Ocean and the Indian Ocean, in the southern hemisphere, occupies one of the oldest land masses.

 Best must-see places in Australia

 Although Australia’s climate can vary from the tropical north to the temperate and dry environments of virtually the rest of the continent, throughout the year and in general, there are few extreme temperature variations.
+It is definitely a place that you will get the most bang for your buck by researching some great travel guides!

 The blue mountains